-The Command phase
+The Command Phase

 To give orders to a brigade, measure to the most distant unit in the brigade and take one test.
 Remember to apply the -1 penalty if any units in the brigade are within 20cm of the enemy, in dense terrain, if the brigade has moved before or if any units have lost casualties.
 Don't apply any penalties more than once (if two units are in dense terrain for example) and in the case of casualties apply the penalty for the unit which has lost the most stands.
-If your test is successful, the entire brigade is in receipt of an order, whereas if you fail, it is not and the whole brigade does not move.
+If your test is successful, the entire brigade is in receipt of an order, whereas if you fail, it is not and the whole brigade moves at half pace or doesn't move at all depending on whether it is a first or subsequent order (see p.14).